yvonlcy/wanderlust-api/README.md

 ---

 **Tip:** You can use Postman environments and variables to manage tokens and base URLs for easier repeated testing.

 ---

-## Submission

-- **Portfolio ZIP:** Only include TypeScript project code developed by you, with documentation and links (no node_modules or external code).
-- **Demo video link:** Add to this README before submission.
-- **Moodle Submission:** Upload ZIP and video link before the deadline.

----